home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/docs-known-limitations.md

 ---
-title: "The documentation describes known limitations of the integration (not to be confused with bugs) (IQS049)"
+title: "The documentation describes known limitations of the integration (not to be confused with bugs)"
 ---

 ## Reasoning